Introducing a new line here at KNIFE.

 These knives are made with a semi-stainless SKD steel.
 SKD is traditionally a tool steel, though it has become very popular among blacksmiths because of its Carbon and Chromium content (1% and 4.5%, respectively).
 SKD makes for a knife with long lasting edge retention and will take longer to build up a patina.

-This santoku in particular is incredibly well balanced and features a chunkier Walnut handle.
+This gyuto in particular is incredibly well balanced and features a chunkier Walnut handle.

 These knives will rust if left wet or dirty.
 Make sure to wipe down your knife to protect from oxidization.